-In quantum mechanics, a system can be in a pure state or in a state of superposition.
-Let us say, the system has two possible states A and B. If a system is in a pure state it is either in state A or B. However, a system can be in a state of superposition of these two states – state aA + bB, where a2 and b2 are the probabilities of finding the system in state A or B. For example an electron can be in state Up – ↑ or state Down ↓, or it can be in a state of superposition of Up and Down – c1↑ + c2↓ – where c1 and c2 are coefficients that squared give us probabilities of finding the electron Up or Down: pup = |c1|2 and pdown = |c2|2.
-When we measure the state of the system, we collapse the wavefunction and find the system in one of the states.
+In quantum mechanics, a system can also be in a state of superposition.
+Let us say, the system has two possible states A and B. If a system can be in a state of superposition of these two states, this state is denoted in Dirac bra ket notations as |C〉= a|A〉 + b|B〉, where a and b are, roughly speaking, the probabilities of finding the system in state A or B. For example, an electron can be in state spin-up |↑〉 or spin-down |↓〉.
+Electron’s spin can be in a state of superposition of spin-up and spin-down: c1|↑〉 + c2|↓〉 – where c1 and c2 are coefficients that squared give us probabilities of finding the electron in a state spin-up or spin-down.

-I grew up in Russia in secular family, which did not observe Jewish holidays.
-We didn’t have Jewish calendar and didn’t even know when the High Holidays – Rosh HaShanah and Yom Kippur – came about.
-We wouldn’t know about Passover either, if not for my uncle Yosef who lived in Zhitomir, Ukrain, where my mother’s family came from.
-Uncle Yosef was the only surviving brother of my grandmother Sarah.
-They had 11 siblings but most of them were murdered either by Kazaks during pogroms or Nazis during the World War II (may God avenge their blood!).
-My grandmother and uncle Yosef were the only ones who made it alive.
-Every year, in the spring, we would receive a package from Zhitomir from uncle Yosef with a box of matzahs.
-We didn’t know exactly when the Passover would start, but we knew it was close, so for a month or so we’d eat every day matzah… and bread.
+I grew up in Russia in a secular family, which did not observe Jewish holidays.
+We didn’t have a Jewish calendar and didn’t even know when the High Holidays came about.
+We wouldn’t know about Passover either, if not for my Uncle Yosef who lived in Zhytomyr, Ukraine, where my mother’s family came from.
+Uncle Yosef was the only surviving brother of my grandmother Sophia (Sarah).
+They had eleven siblings but most of them were murdered either by Kazaks during pogroms or by Nazis during World War II (may G‑d avenge their blood!).
+My grandmother and Uncle Yosef were the only ones who made it alive.
+Every year, in the spring, we would receive a package from Zhytomyr from Uncle Yosef with a box of matzahs.
+We didn’t know exactly when the Passover would start, but we knew it was close, and for a month or so we’d eat every day matzah… and bread.
 We didn’t know better.
-All my early Passovers were akin to Pesach Sheini—in a state of superposition (Chometz + Matzah).
+All my childhood Passovers were akin to Pesach Sheini—in a state of superposition of |Chometz〉 + |Matzah〉.
 Growing up in a secular culture among Russians left me confused: was I a Jew or a Russian?
-I grew up in a mixed state of superposition (Jew + Russian).
+I grew up in a state of superposition of |Jew〉 + |Russian〉.
 That is, until I collapsed my wavefunction and chose the state of being a Jew.
 This is my story told in terms of quantum physics.